Toheedrehman/Toheedrehman/README.md

-   Hi I’m  👋 Toheedrehman
-  I’m interested in web development
+Hi 👋, I'm Toheed Rehman
+I'm a web developer passionate about building innovative and user-friendly applications with a focus on scalability.
-  🌱 I’m currently learning python,and Artificail intelligence (AI) 📫 How to reach me Toheedrehman26@gmail.com
+🌱 I’m currently learning Python, Django, DevOps and Artificial intelligence (AI) 💬 Ask me about JavaScript, TypeScript, NextJS, NodeJS, ExpressJS, MongoDB, Firebase, GraphQL, SQL & NO-SQL Databases,

+📫 How to reach me ghous.shah91@gmail.com

+Connect with me: